• MOTHERHOOD

 Whether your child has a stomach bug or the everyday cold, fluids will help flush out their system and prevent the production of mucus.

 When your child is sick, you don’t want to irritate their little bodies with sugary food or dairy.
-Feed them bland foods such as bananas, rice, apples (or apple sauce), and plain toast.
+Feed them bland foods such as bananas, rice, apples (or apple sauce

 2. Use a barf bucket.